EvanoriMemoria/aberrant_winds/src/pages/servers/002-rebirth.md

 ---
 title: 'Rebirth of the Night'
-date: 2021-10-02 14:00:00
+date: 2020-02-26
 author: 'fergenbergel'
+creator: 'CalaMariGold et al.'
 type: 'server'
 status: 'Active'
 publicity: 'Public'
 image: '../../images/rotn-logo.png'
 address: 'rotn.aberrantwinds.xyz'
-lookupAddress: 'rotn.aberrantwinds.xyz:25570'
 modsDownload: 'https://www.curseforge.com/minecraft/modpacks/rebirth-of-the-night'
+tags:
+ - Server
 ---

 This is the offical Aberrant Winds' Rebirth of the Night modded minecraft server!
+This complete overhaul modpack features heavily modified and blended systems, leading to new and difficult experiences.
+Nearly every aspect of minecraft is built apon and changed in some way in an attempt to generate deeper and more exciting moments during play.